different-name/catppuccin-userstyles-nix/readme.md

 You can configure Stylus settings declaratively using the Firefox, LibreWolf, or Floorp Home Manager modules

-This flake provides a `stylusSettings.<system>` function that generates Stylus settings with Catppuccin themes configured & installed
+This flake provides a `stylusSettings.<system>` function that generates Stylus settings with Catppuccin Userstyles configured & installed

 ```nix
 let